Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 3. Enter text into the comment box.
 4. Click the submit button.
 5. Verify that the comment is stored in the database and displayed on the page.

+*Result:* The test passed successfully.
+The comment was stored and displayed as expected.

 ### William Brennan